 Author Archives

-Dorkina Myrick, MD, PhD, MPP, is an experienced physician, scientific researcher, and administrator.
+Dorkina Myrick, MD, PhD, JD, LLM, MPP (Oxon) is an experienced physician, scientific researcher, and administrator.
 She has provided program leadership for national and international academic medical centers and biomedical research institutions.
 During her tenure as a Department of Health and Human Services Brookings Institution Legislative Fellow in the Senate and the House of Representatives, she advised congressional staff and managed legislative issues in health care and biomedical research.

 Views expressed on this blog are those of the author and those of commenters who respond to articles posted on the blog.
-The blog does not represent views of any government agency or legislative body.
-Articles posted on this blog are for leisurely and informational purposes, only.
+The blog offers neither medical nor legal advice.

 -